The Hunter's Prayer

 The Hunter's Prayer is a 2017 action crime film directed by Jonathan Mostow, based on the 2004 novel For the Dogs by Kevin Wignall.
 The film tells about a conflicted hitman helping a young woman to avenge the death of her family.
 The film stars Sam Worthington, Odeya Rush, Allen Leech, and Amy Landecker.
-Filming began on August 12, 2014 in Yorkshire, England.
+Filming began on August 12, 2014, in Yorkshire, England.

-The film had its theatrical release on June 9, 2017 in the United States by Saban Films.
+The film had its theatrical release in the United States by Saban Films on June 9, 2017.